mindspore-ai/docs/docs/mindspore/source_en/model_train/parallel/dataset_slice.md

     - Each input is allowed to be sliced in at most one dimension.
 If `set_auto_parallel_context(dataset_strategy=((1, 1, 1, 8), (8,)))` or `dataset_strategy=((1, 1, 1, 8), (1,))` is supported, each input is sliced in just one dimension at most, but not `dataset_strategy=((1, 1, 4, 2), (1,))`, whose first input is sliced into two dimensions.

-    - The input with the highest dimension, the number of slices, must be more than the other dimensions.
+    - For the input with the highest dimension, the number of slices must be more than the other dimensions.
 If `dataset_strategy=((1, 1, 1, 8), (8,))` or `dataset_strategy=((1, 1, 1, 1, 1), (1,))` is supported, the input with the most dimensions is the first one, with the number of slices of 8, and the rest of the inputs have no more than 8 slices, but not `dataset_ strategy=((1, 1, 1, 1), (8,))`, whose input with the most dimensions is the first input with a slice of 1, but the second input has a cut of 8, which exceeds the slices of the first input.

 ## Operation Practices